Yellow-browed antbird: Breeding

 Two yellow-browed antbird nests have been described.
 One was found in Ecuador in October and the other in Peru in July.
 They were deep pouches; the Ecuador one was almost entirely made of leaves bound by rootlets and fungal rhizomorphs and the one in Peru about half leaves and half small twigs and flexible fibers.
 Both had some additional leaves and fibers loosely dangling from their outside, and both were lined with thin fibers and rhizomorphs.
 Respectively, they were suspended 1.4 m and 0.8 m above the ground.
 The Ecuador nest contained two eggs that were white with pale cinnamon and darker red-brown markings.
 Both adults incubated them.
 The Peru nest had one nestling at discovery.
 At both nests both adults provisioned the nestlings.

 Vocalization

 The yellow-browed antbird's song is "an evenly and slow-paced, descending series of modulated whistles: DCHEET djeet djeer djeer djeer djeer djer" and it calls "a whistled, whiny series of descending notes: pwee-pwee-pwee and [a] burry grr-grr".

 Status

 The IUCN has assessed the yellow-browed antbird as being of Least Concern.
-It has a large range; its population size is not known and is believed to be stable.
+It has a large range; its population size is not known but is believed to be decreasing.
 No immediate threats have been identified.
 It is considered uncommon in Colombia, uncommon to locally fairly common in Ecuador, and uncommon to fairly common in Peru.
 "Human activity has little direct effect on the Yellow-browed Antbird, other than the local effects of habitat destruction."